Harvey Collins: Trial, imprisonment and execution

 Shortly after his arrest, Collins admitted to killing Morley and attacking the Stolens, but claimed that he was not responsible for the Hall murder two years prior, pointing out that he had been cleared in that crime before.
 Per procedure, he was ordered to undergo a mental evaluation at a nearby psychiatric hospital to determine whether he was insane at the time of the crimes.
 Later that same day, after he was determined to be sane and was interrogated by FBI agents, Collins confessed to the Hall murder, explaining it in details that only the killer could have known.

 In response to the confessions, the prosecutor in charge of the Kentucky case said that he would not bring charges against Collins, so long as his colleagues in Washington sought a death sentence against him.
 Washington State prosecutor John O'Connell said he would indeed pursue it, with the trial date set for June 27, 1955.
 To strengthen their case, he brought on two psychiatrists, Drs.
 Myron Kass and Harlan P. McNutt, who had previously examined Collins and determined that he was sane at the time of the killings.
 In response, defense attorneys Andrew L. Garnes and J. Houston Vanzant Jr. decided to bar their client from taking the stand at his trial.
 Despite their best efforts, Collins was found guilty of the Stolen murder and sentenced to death.

 On September 18, Collins and six other inmates escaped from jail and went on the run, with Collins finding temporary refuge in the home of his childhood friend Dean Pitsch, who had testified in his defence at the trial.
 Two days later, however, he surrendered himself at the sheriff's office, claiming that he had "thought the situation through" and had decided to embrace his fate.
 Despite his wishes, his attorneys continued to appeal his sentence, only for it to be denied by the Supreme Court two years later.
 As a result, Collins' execution date was set for December 3, 1957.
 On the aforementioned date, Collins was hanged at the Washington State Penitentiary in Walla Walla.
+He was hanged at 12:05 a.m. before being officially pronounced dead 12 minutes later.
+He was executed in front of a crowd of 30 people.
 His final words were: "I ask forgiveness for everything I've done."
+His body was claimed by relatives on December 4, 1957.
+Per his last wish, his body was donated to the University of Washington medical school for research.